-Major Requirements: Need to earn a "C" or better in courses required for the major (ENG 120, Composition II, and MAT 105 Introductory Algebra.)
-Proof of physical exam and background check in the junior and senior years.
+Notes: Need to earn a "C" or better in courses required for the major prior to program admission (ENG 120: Composition II and MAT 111: College Algebra).
+Need to earn a B/C or better in DTS courses after program admission.
+Students must pass an exam in medical terminology and provide proof of moderate computer skills OR take additional coursework in these areas.
+Proof of physical exam, immunizations and background check required in the junior and senior years.